The Board of Commissioners

 Tom Russell

 Tom Russell is from a family of Poole fishermen and has been on the harbour all of his life.
-He operates two commercial fishing boats from Poole and is the Chairman of the Poole and District Fisherman’s Association he is also the local representative of the Fisherman’s Mission.
+He operates two commercial fishing boats from Poole and is the Chairman of the Poole and District Fisherman’s Association.

 Commissioner